 The Biloela community’s appeal to allow the family stay has won wide support across Australia and the campaign reached a new level of public sympathy when distressing footage emerged of the attempted deportation of the family on the 29th of Aug 2019, halted by a last minute court injunction:

-Following the court’s order, rather than returning the family Melbourne, from Darwin where they had been taken, the family was put on a chartered Sky Traders jet and sent as far away from mainland Australia as possible – Christmas Island off the coast of Java, Indonesia.
+Following the court’s order, rather than returning the family Melbourne, from Darwin where they had been taken, the family was put on a chartered Sky Traders jet and sent to Christmas Island.
 The government has justified the detention of the family on the island, in part, for their own “safety” to protect them from supporters who may try to stop their deportation.

-The family had been living in detention in Melbourne for around 18 months after being bundled into vans from Biloela in a dawn raid and transported thousands of kilometers from their home.
+The family had previously been living in detention in Melbourne for around 18 months after being bundled into vans from Biloela in a dawn raid and transported thousands of kilometers from their home.
 The removal happened despite the fact, Priya and her daughter still had legal avenues open to challenge their negative asylum finding.
 On this basis, the courts stop three attempts to deport the family in the last 18 months.
 Rather than allowing the family to return to Biloela while their legal appeals were heard, the government held them in detention, in damaging conditions for the children’s physical and mental development according to medical reports.

 (Read more about our campaign to resettle the Andika refugees featured in this film here)

 Tamils “have been accepted back by a democratically elected inclusive Government“

-Home Affairs Minister Peter Dutton also made the claim that it was safe for the Tamils to return: “The civil war in Sri Lanka is now over and Tamils from around the world have returned to their country and have been accepted back by a democratically elected inclusive Government.”
+Home Affairs Minister Peter Dutton also made the claim that it was safe for the Eelam Tamils to return: “The civil war in Sri Lanka is now over and Tamils from around the world have returned to their country and have been accepted back by a democratically elected inclusive Government.”